-Applicants who satisfy the following three conditions can apply to the program: (i) have obtained a Bachelor of Arts degree (or expecting to receive BA by the start of the program); (ii) have the intellectual capacity to successfully complete our program; and (iii) have English language ability required for a MA program.
+Applicants who satisfy the following three conditions can apply to the program: (i) have obtained a Bachelor’s degree (or are expecting to receive a bachelor’s degree before October 1st); (ii) have the intellectual capacity to successfully complete our program; and (iii) have the English language ability required for an MA program.

 - Self-finance: In this case, any applicant who satisfies the above three conditions can apply to the program.

-- MEXT (Japanese government Monbukagakusho) scholarship: Those who are already receiving the scholarship from Japanese government (MEXT scholarship) are eligible to apply.
-In addition, those who are now applying for the scholarship from the Japanese government and who have a certificate of the primary selection issued by the Japanese embassies (Embassy Recommendation) can apply to our program.
+- MEXT (Japanese government Monbukagakusho) scholarship: Those who are already in receipt of a scholarship from the Japanese government (MEXT scholarship) are eligible to apply.
+In addition, those who are in the process of applying for a scholarship from the Japanese government and who have a ‘certificate of primary selection’ issued by their Japanese embassy (Embassy Recommendation) can apply to our program.

-- Scholarship from other funding sources: Any applicants who have other scholarships are eligible to apply regardless of their nationality.
+- Scholarship from an alternative funding source/provider: Applicants who have secured full alternative scholarship funding (e.g. from an employer or government institution) are eligible to apply regardless of their nationality.

 PEPP currently has an annual recruitment cycle, with our application window open for a period that runs generally from December to late January/early February.
 For details on the latest application window, including a link to our general admission Online Application System (OAS), please see the following admissions page:

 All potential PEPP general admission applicants are required to make contact with our deputy director prior to making an application in order to obtain approval.
 To request approval to apply, please email your 1) research plan, 2) C.V., and 3) transcript to: naito [at] dpipe.tsukuba.ac.jp and pepp-cepgt [at] un.tsukuba.ac.jp (please replace [at] with @).

 Following approval from our deputy director, you will be eligible to apply during our annual application window via our general admission Online Application System.
 Please check the admissions page link above for details.